Ronias7/calculator-software-made-with-python/README.md

 ## How to Use
 1. Navigate to the `src` folder.
-2. Double-click the `main.exe` file to launch the calculator.
+2. Double-click the `calculator.exe` file to launch the calculator.

 ## Requirements (For Developers)
 If you want to run the source code instead of the `.exe` file, you need: